This post was last updated on: July 3rd

 You will need to contact any non-Disney affiliated hotels or restaurants directly to ask how they assess the situation and if they will refund you for any prepaid reservations.

-Disney World is automatically processing refunds for all pre-paid dining and entertainment experiences reserved between March 16th through March 31st with no further action required.
+Disney World is automatically processing refunds for all pre-paid dining and entertainment experiences reserved between March 16th through the end of the actual closure with no further action required.

 Will Annual Passholders and Tables in Wonderland Members get an extension for lost time?